 Trump rallies in Nevada to fight for votes in key battleground state

-Trump is going on the offense this weekend in a state that hasn’t voted for a Republican president since 2004
+The president is going on the offense this weekend in a state that hasn’t voted for a Republican president since 2004

-President Trump has arrived in Nevada on Saturday night to address a crowd of supporters.
+President Trump came out swinging Saturday evening at a rally in Nevada.

-The appearance is part of an offense this weekend in a state that hasn’t voted for a Republican president since 2004.
+"The bottom line is, when we win, America wins," the president told a crowd of supporters in Minden, about 50 miles south of Reno, as part of a push to flip Nevada red this November.

 TRUMP TO VISIT CALIFORNIA TO ASSESS WILDFIRES